Vegan Chocolate Chip Zucchini Muffins

 Instructions

-- Shred zucchini or chop it very tiny in a food processor and put it in a medium-sized mixing bowl.
+- Shred the zucchini or chop it very finely in a food processor and place it in a medium-sized mixing bowl.

-- Add the wet ingredients (3/4 cup sugar, 1/3cup oil, chickpea flour egg mixture, and 1 1/2 tsp vanilla) to the zucchini and stir it.
+- Add the wet ingredients (3/4 cup sugar, 1/3 cup oil, chickpea flour egg mixture, and 1 1/2 tsp vanilla) to the zucchini and stir until well combined.

 - Stir in 1/2 cup of mini vegan chocolate chips if desired.

-- Pour it into a greased muffin tin and fill 3/4 of the way to the top and sprinkle with some more chocolate chips.
+- Pourย the mixture into a greased muffin tin, filling it 3/4 of the way to the top, and sprinkle with additional chocolate chips.

 Notes

-- Use a room temperature zucchini.
-If you store your zucchini in the fridge allow it to come to room temperature before making muffins.
+- Use a room-temperature zucchini.
 Cold batter will not rise as well.

 - Be sure to allow your chickpea flour egg or flax egg to sit for at least 5-10 minutes before adding to the rest of the wet ingredients.
-They have to rehydrate fully to work correctly as a binder.
+They must rehydrate fully to function correctly as a binder.

 - Be sure to mix the shredded zucchini with the sugar.
-There is no extra liquid in this recipe and it relies on the liquid from the zucchini which is released when it's sprinkled with sugar.
+This recipe does not require additional liquid, as it relies on the liquid from the zucchini, which is released when it’s sprinkled with sugar.

 Hello!
 Is it possible to use whole grain flour, coconut flour, or chickpea flour in these?
 And would coconut oil be ok for the oil?